msearle5/xygos/docs/dungeon.rst

   bolts, and shots.
 As with the armoury, not all weapon types will be stocked here, unless they are sold to the shop by the player first.

-The Bookseller (``4``)
+The Electronics Outlet (``4``)
-  The Bookseller holds supplies of the simpler books needed by magic users, and will buy the more advanced books which can be found in the dungeon.
+  The Electronics Outlet holds supplies of software cards, and sometimes more bulky items.
+They will buy most cards and also 3D printers and the blocks for them.

-The Alchemy shop (``5``)
+The Pharmacy (``5``)
-  The Alchemy Shop deals in all types of potions and scrolls.
+  The Pharmacy deals in all types of pills, and a few related devices.

 The Magic User's Shop (``6``)
   The Magic User's Shop deals in all sorts of rings, wands, amulets, and